Tomas van Houtryve

 Tomas van Houtryve is a Belgian visual artist, director and cinematographer working mainly with photography and video.
-He is an Emeritus member of the VII Photo Agency, and a Contributing Artist for Harper's Magazine.
+He is known for using a wide range of contemporary and early image-making techniques.
+Van Houtryve is a Fellow at Columbia University's Institute for Ideas and Imagination in Paris, an emeritus member of the VII Photo Agency, a National Geographic Explorer since 2024, and a Contributing Artist for Harper's Magazine.

 Life and career

 Van Houtryve attended a university in Nepal, studying philosophy.
 He became internationally known for his photographs of the Maoist rebellion in Nepal, winning the Visa pour l'Image Ville de Perpignan award in 2006 and the Bayeux Calvados-Normandy Award for war correspondents in 2006.

 Van Houtryve next embarked on a seven-year photographic project to document life in the last countries where the Communist Party still remained in power: North Korea, Cuba, China, Nepal, Vietnam, and Laos.
 In 2010 he was named Photographer of the Year in the Pictures of the Year International Competition.
 A monograph of the work titled Behind the Curtains of 21st Century Communism was published in 2012.

 Van Houtryve then turned his interest to the US military's use of surveillance drones with a series titled Blue Sky Days.
 Supported by a Getty Editorial Grant of $10,000, he used his own modified drone in the US to explore the implications of surveillance techniques used by the US both outside and within its borders.
 For this work, van Houtryve was awarded the 2015 International Center of Photography Infinity Award and a second prize World Press Photo award.

 In 2016 van Houtryve received a grant from the Pulitzer Center to create a video installation about the European refugee crisis.
 The work was exhibited at Chicago's Museum of Contemporary Photography the Southeastern Center for Contemporary Art and C/O Berlin.
 Extracts from the project were published in a 2021 book by Steidl and by The New Yorker.
 In 2017, the video installation was acquired for the permanent collection of the International Center for Photography with funds provided by Marjorie and Jeffrey Rosen.